ericjwdchen/ericjwdchen.github.io/about.md

 Hey there!
 I'm Eric Chen.

 I'm from Wisconsin and studied Operations Research and Financial Engineering at [Princeton University][pu].
-Prior to Princeton, I attended [The Lawrenceville School][lv].
-Currently, I take interest in technology, finance, transportation, history of religion, podcasts, and cooking.
+Currently, I'm interested in technology, finance, transportation, and podcasts.
 Take a look at the [bookshelf][bookshelf] to see what I've been reading recently.

+[comment]: <> Prior to Princeton, I attended [The Lawrenceville School][lv].

 If you like the site, subscribe on the [Feeds][feeds] page.
 Find me on [Twitter][twitter] and [LinkedIn][linkedin].[^1] My email is eric~at~this_domain.